arjunmehta/node-columns/README.md

 ```

 ### Add Columns
 Add columns to your program.
 Give them a name, and set options for them.
-Add option flags to your program.
-Shortcuts will automatically be made based on the first available character of the specified option name.

 ```javascript
 var a = columns.addColumn('Column A')